core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 for otherwise the request would have a different set of options and would not be recognized any more.

 Clients are encouraged to generate compact messages.
-This means sending messages without Request-Tag options whenever possible, and using short values when the absent option can not be recycled.
+This means sending messages without Request-Tag options whenever possible, and using short values when the absent option cannot be recycled.

 Note that Request-Tag options can be present in request messages that carry no Block option (for example, because a Request-Tag unaware proxy reassembled them),